eliranwong/ETCBC-remix/e-Sword/README.md

 <p>
 <b>Mac Users (e-Sword X):</b><br />
 - all entries are linked in bible modules, a simple click on one of them brings up a popup window.<br />
 - in popup window of "R" number entries, only brief information is given for quick overview.
-To read full article of Hebrew analytical lexicon, RIGHT CLICK the "R" numbers in the HEADER, and SELECT "DEFINE".<br />
+To read full article of Hebrew analytical lexicon, RIGHT CLICK the "R" numbers in the HEADER, and SELECT "DEFINE".
+Users may also right-click Strong's numbers in this brief note and select "DEFINE".<br />
 - in popup window of Strong's number entries, click the linked Strong's number to view the full article in lexicon view.<br />
 - To lookup ETCBC data from SECE lexicon, RIGHT CLICK the "R" numbers, and SELECT "DEFINE".<br />
 - To lookup Strong's number from ETCBC dictionary, simply click those linked Strong's numbers.